ArinaPereteatcu26/TMPS/SOLIDPrinciples/SOLIDPrinciples/README.md

 The DataBase class gives methods for saving an order and retrieving an order.
 Using SRP, the class is responsible for handling order storage and retrieval.

 ## Conclusion
+In conclusion, this project's effective application of SRP and OCP shows how these SOLID principles support the development of adaptable, testable, and maintainable software systems.
+Building scalable apps that can adjust to changing needs with little to no changes to the current codebase requires an understanding of these core concepts.